jhaight-eco/uwin-multiregioncommcomp/README.md

 ---
 <div align="center"> <h3>data</h3> </div>

-This contains three subfolders with all the data files used for conducting the analyses and producing the `figures`
+This contains three subfolders with all the data files used for conducting the analyses and producing the `figures`:
+`modelinput`
+`modeloutput`
+`modelsummary`

+Within `modelinpput`, there are two files:
 **./data/modelinput/ModelInputData_UWIN_allspecies.csv**
+Contains data of species level attributes

 **./data/modelinput/ModelInputData_UWIN_MRCM.RData**
 Contains all the cleaned datasets necessary for fitting the Bayesian multi-city community occupancy model, including the following R objects:

 | Object Name	| Description   |
 |---------------------------|--------|